cb125/scope-islands/README.md

 The python code explores using syntactic modes of composition to manage scope islands.
 Try "python3 islands.py"

-A draft based on the slides is currently under development--October 2019, I hope--
+A draft based on the slides is currently under development--write to me if you're interested--